-Disclosure: My visit to the Evansville Museum was hosted by the Evansville Convention & Visitors Bureau and the Evansville Museum, but any opinions expressed in this post are my own.
+Disclosure: My visit to the Reitz Home Museum and a tour of the surrounding neighborhood was hosted by the Evansville Convention & Visitors Bureau and Reitz Home Museum, but any opinions expressed in this post are my own.

 Thank you for reading Midwest Wanderer.
 If you enjoyed this post and would like an e-mail notification when other posts are published, enter your e-mail address below and click Subscribe.
 Be sure to click the link when you get the e-mail asking you to confirm.

 Other posts and articles you may enjoy:

 Summer’s Riverview Mansion Bed & Breakfast, Metropolis IL: Elegant Comfort